Wish You Had Active Kids?

-So have fun, let them see you smile and have fun.
+So spend alittle time and just have fun, let them see you smile.

 If time together outdoors is predictable or planned then kids don’t fight against it.

-We decide as a family what to do.
-If I have a voucher or tickets for some place we go there but very often we go to the park or the woods and just enjoy the day.
+So, usually we decide as a family what to do.
+If I have a voucher or tickets for some place we go there, but very often we go to the park or the woods and just enjoy the day.

 Another great tip if you have the room is to take a friend with you, either meet up with friends there or go together, it gives a new dynamic to an ordinary day.